Sipsa Inference: API live.

-An OpenAI-compatible inference API at api.sipsalabs.com/v1 serving the same 22 lossless 5-bit transformer architectures we ship to the public HuggingFace Hub.
+An OpenAI-compatible inference API at api.sipsalabs.com/v1 serving the same 22 near-lossless 5-bit transformer architectures we ship to the public HuggingFace Hub.
 Drop-in replacement for the official openai SDK.
-Live today.
+Publicly self-serve — subscribe Pro $20/mo, Max from $100/mo, or Team $25/seat/mo at sipsalabs.com/pricing, or grab free $5 credits (no card) at sipsalabs.com/get-access.
+The full pip install ultracompress substrate is fully production today (no API key required for self-host).

-For most of the past six months, the Sipsa Labs work happened on the trainer side: how to compress frontier-scale transformers from the bf16 published weights into a SHA-256-verifiable 5-bit format that loses no quality the customer can measure.
-We shipped 40 of those artifacts to HuggingFace, made them pip install-reproducible end-to-end, and kept the perplexity ratios under 1.013x across the full 22-architecture matrix.
+For most of the past six months, the Sipsa Labs work happened on the compression side: how to compress frontier-scale transformers from the bf16 published weights into a SHA-256-verifiable 5-bit format that loses no quality the customer can measure.
+We shipped 40 of those artifacts to HuggingFace, made them pip install-reproducible end-to-end, and kept the perplexity ratios under 1.013x across all 14 PPL-verified records (of 22 shipped architectures).

-Today we shipped the other half. api.sipsalabs.com/v1 is an OpenAI-compatible inference API that serves those compressed artifacts behind the same surface that the openai Python SDK already speaks.
+Today we opened the other half. api.sipsalabs.com/v1 is an OpenAI-compatible inference API that serves those compressed artifacts behind the same surface that the openai Python SDK already speaks.
 Drop-in.
 No code change at the customer side except an environment variable.
+The API is publicly self-serve: subscribe Pro $20/mo, Max from $100/mo, or Team $25/seat/mo at sipsalabs.com/pricing, or grab free $5 credits with no card at sipsalabs.com/get-access.

 What's served as of today